Particular/docs.particular.net/servicepulse/installation.md

 ## Migrating / Moving

-ServicePulse does not contain any message data.
-ServicePulse only has a few configuration values stored in the following file `\app\js\app.constants.js`.
+ServicePulse does not contain any message data; it has only a few configuration values stored in the following file `\app\js\app.constants.js`.
 By default ServicePulse is intalled in `C:\Program Files (x86)\Particular Software\ServicePulse`.

 Run the ServicePulse installer on the new server manually or via [scripting powershell or a batch file](#installation-available-installation-parameters) and copy the `\app\js\app.constants.js` to the new location.